mollerse/frp-article/article.md

 This class of functions are also known as combinators.
 The most well-known combinators are map, reduce and filter.

+When composing functions in this manner, we program declaratively.
+A declarative programming style is more concerned with the _what_ happens instead of the _how_ something happens.

 The reason immutability and purely functional functions are hard to reconcile with real world programming is that most important values are mutable to change.
 This becomes especially apparent in user interfaces where every user